gigascience/gigadb-website/vite/README.md

 <script type="module" src="http://localhost:5173/src/main.ts"></script>
 ```

+See `protected/views/adminProject/_form.php`, a `$isDev` variable determines whether the local server or the build version is used.

 ### Production

 Run `./up.sh` script from root.
 This should bundle the app and copy it to the js folder for the php application to use.